 Eventually, Steve began to come over to my apartment about once or twice a week to watch movies, drink some beers and just shoot the shit.
 We got along better than I did with anyone else and those nights are some of the best memories of my twenties.
 It was always platonic – in fact, I introduced him to his wife to whom he is still married – and I think that’s why it worked so well.

 At the time, my cousin was my roommate.
 She has a great, dry, sarcastic sense of humour that always found me crippled with laughter.
-We’d have running jokes that only her and I were in on and we never cared how it looked to the outside world.
+We’d have running jokes that only she and I were in on and we never cared how it looked to the outside world.
 We knew we were strange and nerdy and didn’t really give a shit.

 “For the love of Sweet Baby Jesus riding a John Deere!”